II. Epidemiology

 2. Child: 150-200 mg/kg/day divided every 6 to 8 hours IV for 14-28 days

-6. Other antibiotics
+6. Other Antibiotics

 1. Penicillin G IV may be used for lymes Meningitis and Lyme Arthritis

-XVIII.
+XVII.
 Management: Stage 3 (Late Disseminated Lyme Disease)

 1. Arthritis

-1. Use same oral antibiotic protocols as under Stage 1 - Erythema Migrans management for 28 days
+1. Use same oral Antibiotic protocols as under Stage 1 - Erythema Migrans management for 28 days

-2. Persistent or recurrent Joint Swelling despite initial antibiotics course
+2. Persistent or recurrent Joint Swelling despite initial Antibiotics course

-1. Consider repeating a 4 week course of oral antibiotics or 2-4 week course of Ceftriaxone
+1. Consider repeating a 4 week course of oral Antibiotics or 2-4 week course of Ceftriaxone

 2. Neurologic findings

-1. Use same intravenous antibiotic protocols as under Stage 2 - early disseminated management
+1. Use same intravenous Antibiotic protocols as under Stage 2 - early disseminated management

 2. Post-Lyme Disease syndrome of persistent Fatigue or cognitive difficulties

-1. No benefit to prolonged antibiotic courses or other medication management
+1. No benefit to prolonged Antibiotic courses or other medication management

 2. Klempner (2013) Am J Med 126(8):665-9 +PMID:23764268 [PubMed]

-XIX.
+XVIII.
 Management: Other Lyme Related Conditions

 1. Borrelial Lymphocytoma